BUSI-653-codes/City-of-Vancouver-DAP-Project-Part-1-Peddaballe-Vinodh-Kumar-Reddy/README.md

 * The above image display the details of “Table” for my dataset using ‘AWS-Athena’.
 * Once the results are generated based on our query we can use the resultant data by downloading it as a **".csv"** file.
 ### Step 12: Data Visualization
-* In this step I used "Microsoft Excel" to creat reports of the **".csv"** file downloaded from AWS-Athena in "Step 11".
+* In this step I used "Microsoft Excel" to create reports of the **".csv"** file downloaded from AWS-Athena in "Step 11".
 * My resultant reports were generated as below:<br>
 ![figure 39](https://github.com/user-attachments/assets/2af9f061-94f8-4755-9fed-6137e6bebbf3)
 * The above image display the details of AWS-Athena based report using ‘Excel’.